 - A change of clothing, especially sturdy and/or warm clothing can make all the difference.

-The screenshot below I created as a random example of how a well-designed SHTF plan should begin to take shape.
+The screenshot I created is an example of how a well-designed SHTF plan begins to take shape.
 These are ideas needed to address each category on a Level I threat.
 Separate tabs are created for Level II and Level III.

 In the example above, I struck through anything that was already accomplished.
-You can, of course, delete anything you accomplish, but striking it through may help you see how far you’re coming along and that builds a sense of accomplishment.
+You can just delete anything you accomplish but striking it through may help you see how far you’re coming along, and it can serve as an inventory.
 You can color code different cells, add hyperlinks to stores or articles, whatever.
 This is your list.
 Customize it.

 3-Day Emergency Kit